oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.8.2 Set ipv6_net
 Sets the IPv6 address of the endpoint to the specified Target value.

-OpenC2 Producers that send 'set ipv4_net' Commands:
+OpenC2 Producers that send 'set ipv6_net' Commands:
-* MUST include an IPv4 address withouth the prefix-length, or have it set to 128
+* MUST include an IPv6 address without the prefix-length, or have it set to 128

-OpenC2 Consumers thet receive a 'set ipv4_net' Command:
+OpenC2 Consumers thet receive a 'set ipv6_net' Command:
-* but the CIDR prefix-length is set to a value other than 128
+* but the  prefix-length is set to a value other than 128
     * MUST NOT respond with status code OK/200
     * SHOULD respond with status code 400
     * MAY respond with status code 500